 The standard duty mixer is ideal for a catering business, restaurant, or cafe that makes batter and dough in house.
 These mixers are good for egg whites, whipped cream, cake batter, and occasional batches of pizza dough on low speed.

-The heavy duty mixer features a more durable construction suited for applications where thick, heavy dough is constantly being mixed.
-For example, this is the perfect mixer for pizzerias consistently making large batches of pizza dough.
+The heavy duty mixer features a more durable construction suited for applications where thick, heavy dough is constantly being mixed like large bulk batches of pizza dough and baked goods.
 These types of dough mixers also have deluxe accessory packages to give you more options out of the box.